Driving with Uber allows any qualified person to become a driver-partner, work their own hours, and make pretty decent earnings doing so.

 This is because you are more likely to be driving at the time of high demand (meaning high surge price), as well as driving long distances, your earnings are also going to be correspondingly higher.

-By choosing to drive during peak hours, such as a weekday morning and evenings or weekend nights, you’ll be working during the busiest hours and have more chances of making higher fares.
+By choosing to drive during peak hours, which in my own experience are weekday morning and evenings or weekend nights, you’ll be working during the busiest hours and have more chances of making higher fares.

 Surge pricing is a concept that has burst into the common discourse in just the past five years.

-During the busiest hours, when the demand for rides is high, fares increase to provide rides to those who are willing to shell out more for it.
-A surge multiplier (of 1.3x or 2.1x, for instance) applies to the base, time and distance of the trip fare.
+During the busiest hours, when the demand for rides is high, rider prices increase to provide rides to those who are willing to shell out more for it.
+A surge multiplier (of 1.3x or 2.1x, for instance) applies to the base, time, and distance of the rider price.

-For those calling the cab, surge pricing helps them get value for their money by ensuring quick and reliable pickup when they want it.
+For those riders, surge pricing helps them get value for their money by ensuring quick and reliable pickup when they want it.

-For drivers, on the other hand, this translates into much higher fares, calculated by taking the trip’s total fare and multiplying it by the surge multiplier.
+For drivers, on the other hand, this translates into much higher earnings, calculated by taking the trip’s total fare and multiplying it by the surge multiplier.

-It also means the driver will receive a steady flow of requests, especially in those areas where the demand for rides is high, but there aren’t many drivers to meet the demand.
+It may also mean the driver will receive a steady flow of requests, especially in those areas where the demand for rides is high, but there aren’t many drivers to meet the demand.

-Your Uber app will show you the areas where a lot of people are looking for rides, in various shades of red; the deeper the shade of red is, the more the people there are on the lookout for Uber cabs in the area.
+Your Uber app will show you the areas where a lot of people are looking for rides, in various shades of red; the deeper the shade of red is, the more the people there are on the lookout for rides in the area.

 Type of Ride

-When someone calls a cab on the Uber app, they have several on-demand options to pick from.
-Each comes at a different cost, has a different capacity and is targeted for different purposes.
+When someone requests a ride on the Uber app, they have several on-demand options to pick from.
+Each comes at a different cost, has a different capacity, and is targeted for different purposes.

 Here’s how some of the most common Uber services around town are different from each other: